 Cracking the code - Part III - Reading and writing lists with Peakboard Hub API

-Welcome to the third part of Peakboard Hub API series.
-If you’re not familiar with the basics, like how to get an API key and how to use it to obtain and handle an access token, first check out the Getting started article.
+Welcome to the third part of our Peakboard Hub API series.
+To learn the basics, like how to get an API key and access token, see our getting started article.

-/v1/lists GET List all lists on the Hub
+/v1/lists GET Return a list of all lists in the Hub.

-/v1/lists/list POST Return Hub list data by using SQL
+/v1/lists/list POST Return Hub list data by using a SQL statement.

 /v1/lists/items POST Add a new record to a Hub list.